SimonRice/middleman-disqus/README.md

 ## Usage

-Once you've bundled you should be able to run middleman as normal, and have it display the GA tracking code.
+Once you've bundled you should be able to run middleman as normal, and have it display the Disqus comments box.

 ## License